Audrey's Children

 Audrey's Children is a 2024 American biographical drama film directed by Ami Canaan Mann and written by Julia Fisher Farbman.
 Natalie Dormer stars as healthcare pioneer and Ronald McDonald House Charities co-founder Dr. Audrey Evans, who served as Chief of Pediatric Oncology at the Children's Hospital of Philadelphia.
 Jimmi Simpson, Brandon Micheal Hall, Julianna Layne, and Clancy Brown co-star.

 Audrey's Children premiered at the 2024 Tribeca Festival, and was released in the United States on March 28, 2025, by Blue Harbor Entertainment.

 Premise

-Audrey Evans was a British paediatric oncologist who revolutionized treatment for neuroblastoma, a deadly form of pediatric nerve cancer, from which 90% of patients died in 1970.
-She also co-founded the Ronald McDonald House Charities, an organisation which went on to provide housing support to millions of people across the world.
+Audrey Evans was a British-born American pediatric oncologist who revolutionized treatment for neuroblastoma, a deadly form of pediatric nerve cancer, from which 90% of patients died in 1970.
+She also co-founded the Ronald McDonald House Charities, an organization which went on to provide housing support to millions of people across the world.
 However, as a strong-willed woman, she was considered unconventional and idiosyncratic, and her nature clashed with hospital leaders.